Moran models and Wright--Fisher diffusions with selection and mutation in a one-sided random environment

-\end{theorem} \begin{remark} Recall that if $J$ is a compound Poisson process, then almost every environment is simple.
-In this case, Theorem \ref{qlimit} tell us that the quenched convergence holds for $P$-almost every environment.
-We conjecture that this is true in general.
-In fact, we prove the tightness of the sequence $(X_N(\om_N, Nt))_{t\geq 0}$ for any environment $\om$, see Proposition \ref{q-tight}.
-In order to get the desired conclusion, it would be enough to prove the continuity of $\om\mapsto X(\om,\cdot)$.
+\begin{remark} If $J$ is a compound Poisson process, then almost every environment is simple.
+In this case, according to Theorem \ref{thm2.2}-(2) the quenched convergence holds for almost every environment (with respect to the law of $J$).
+We conjecture that this is true for general $J$. {In Proposition \ref{q-tight} we show that the sequence $(X_N^\om)_{N\geq 1}$ is tight} for any environment $\om$.
+Hence, it would suffice to prove the continuity of $\om\mapsto X^\om$ to obtain the desired convergence.
 Unfortunately, since the diffusion term in \eqref{WFSDE} is not Lipschitz, the standard techniques used to prove this type of result fail.
-Developping new techinques to cover non-Lipschitz diffusion coefficients is out of the scope of this paper. \end{remark}
+Developing new techniques to cover non-Lipschitz diffusion coefficients is beyond the scope of this paper. \end{remark}